wufoo/docs/source/includes/_entries.md

 `pageStart=5&pageSize=10`

 would give you 10 entries, starting after the first 5.
-In other words, entries 6-15 @todo
+In other words, entries 6-15

 ### Query Parameters